 If the all of the installed fonts are searched for glyphs, after the preferred list is searched.
 If this option is checked, no fonts need to be added to preferred fonts list.
 You probably don't want to un-check either of these options unless you want to test a system with limited fonts.option is checked,

 You can choose the default bufferset scope here, as well as whether/how you want buffersets to be sorted in buffer switchers.
-See the section called “Buffer Sets” for more details.
+See the section called “Buffer Sets and closing buffers” for more details.

 %VARIABLE%\name.ext syntax, depending on your platform.